BrokenSource/DepthFlow/website/docs/commands.md

 #### Resolution

-The output resolution, by default, will match the input image's one.
-You can send either `-w` or `-h` to force one component and fit the other based on the image's aspect ratio:
+The output resolution will match the input image by default.
+You can pass either `--width/-w` or `--height/-h` to force one component and fit the other based on the image's aspect ratio:

 !!! example ""